Updated: Nov 21

 The global office furniture market reached a value of US$ 58.4 Billion in 2021.
 Looking forward, IMARC Group expects the market to reach US$ 74.7 Billion by 2027, exhibiting a CAGR of 4.1% during 2022-2027.
 The office furniture market in Latin America is also very large with the largest markets being Brazil and Mexico followed by Argentina, Venezuela, Colombia, Chile, Costa Rica, Ecuador, Guatemala, Panama, Paraguay, Peru and Uruguay.

-Latest Furniture Manufacturing Challenges
+Latest Furniture Manufacturing Challenges for Office Furniture Retailers in Latin America:

 1. Increasing trend of Furniture Rentals